 Your IOL is inserted into the lens capsule.

 It is not uncommon for you to have dramatically improved vision within a few hours after your procedure.
 One eye is completed at a time.
 The second eye is typically treated two weeks later.
 Both procedures take place at our Columbus or Mansfield cataract surgery centers.

 Your cataract eye surgery experience begins with a medical evaluation at either our Columbus or Mansfield office.
-At this visit you and one of our cataract surgery Doctors will work together to determine what options are best for you.
+At this visit you and one of our cataract surgeons will work together to determine what options are best for you.

 Before your procedure, you will have the opportunity to speak with a ReVision Team Member to ask any additional questions and review your post-cataract surgery care.
 During the procedure, your safety and comfort is our top priority.
 You will be given a mild sedative and drops will be used to numb your eye.
 You will remain awake, and your Surgeon will talk you through the entire process.

 We recommend sleeping following your procedure as you will be most comfortable with your eyes closed.
 Typically, healing from a cataract can include blurry vision and slight discomfort in your eyes.
 You may also experience sensitivity to light, redness and dry or watery eyes.
 A series of follow-up exams are scheduled to monitor your progress.
 Most Patients can go back to work within a week of the surgery.